adkinsrs/Ergatis-Docker/README.md

 There is a special tag (adkinsrs/ergatis:apache) that contains Ergatis with Apache installed.
 This is useful for viewing the Ergatis UI in a web browser.
 Beginning with the v1.3 tag, Apache was removed from the Ergatis image, and can be used as a service in docker\-compose.

-## Future improvements (or TODOs)
-* Figure out the grid/cloud management system.
-Internally we use Oracle Grid Engine to farm out jobs to various grid nodes.
-Will probably have to investigate Docker Swarm as well as Amazon ECS.